jacobandreas/writing/_posts/2012-12-9-city-of-images.md

 gallery's parade of scientific and political luminaries, smiling condescendingly in glossy dinner jackets, is enough to make a comfortable pale-skinned graduate student who has never known a day's involuntary privation nostalgic for the lost glory of Emprie.
-The one-legged man in a filthy army coat crying out below Charing Cross destroys all nostalgia.
+The one-legged man in a filthy army coat moaning below Charing Cross cures nostalgia.

 The tube stop nearest the club is called "Elephant and Castle".
 Arriving aboveground, we discover a bar or Thai restaurant named "Elephant and Castle" in